-- 1. The hospital inspection program continues to provide the best mechanism for maintaining appropriate standards in the state's licensed veterinary hospitals and the Hospital Inspector Glenn Lynch also inspects veterinarians working from unlicensed premises to ensure their compliance with the legislation - 2.
-This year marked the completion of the fourth CPD audit and the Board has now completed audits of 20% of the veterinary profession in NSW - Boardtalk and the improved News section on the Board's website remain valuable resources for enabling veterinarians working in NSW to maintain knowledge of current practice and legislation - 4.
-The complaint investigation process and complaint investigation reports are continuously being revised, within the limits of the legislation, to ensure fulfilment of the Board's role in regulating the profession and protecting the public
+- The hospital inspection program continues to provide the best mechanism for maintaining appropriate standards in the state's licensed veterinary hospitals and the Hospital Inspector Glenn Lynch also inspects veterinarians working from unlicensed premises and mobile facilities to ensure their compliance with the legislation - Veterinarians in NSW lead the country in the formal acceptance and use of continuing education to maintain the standards of practice, and the level of compliance with CPD as part of our professional responsibilities is proven by our annual audit - Communication with the profession is critical for the success of the Board's regulatory function, and the Board employs Boardtalk, the Registrar's "Update" email, and the News section on the Board's website to disseminate critical information to NSW veterinarians - 4.
+The complaint investigation process and complaint investigation reports are continuously being reviewed and revised, within the limits of the legislation, to ensure fulfilment of the Board's role in regulating the profession and protecting the public.

-Mental health continues to be an area of focus for both the profession and the Board.
+Mental health continues to be an area of particular focus for both the profession and the Board.
 Research continues to highlight a higher rate of suicide in the veterinary profession than in the general population and other professions.
+Both in the traditional media and social media it is becoming increasingly apparent that veterinarians are sometimes struggling to cope.

 The Board adopted the framework of the Doctors' Health Program developed by the Medical Council of NSW in 2010 and has been refining the implementation of a Health Program for Veterinarians.
-The Health Program is designed to assist veterinarians with physical and mental conditions which may detrimentally affect their ability to practice.
 The goal of this program is to support veterinarians to safely continue to contribute to the profession where possible.
 The Board continues to provide support to veterinarians with health concerns through this program and its contribution to the Doctors' Health Advisory Service (DHAS).
-Veterinarians are able to call the DHAS service helpline (02) 9437 6552 anytime.
+Veterinarians, veterinary students and their families are able to call the DHAS service helpline (02) 9437 6552 anytime.

-The Board's financial position continues to be sound and the Board is gradually re-building its financial reserves to the real value of levels held prior to some significant cases prosecuted in 2010.
+It is foundational to the Board's mission that it remains in a solid financial position and I am very pleased to report that the Board has almost completely rebuilt its financial reserves to the real value of levels held prior to some significant cases prosecuted in 2010.
 While the work of the Board involves regulation and legislation, and therefore by definition the cost of lawyers, these have not been an overwhelming impost on the budget of the Board in recent years.

-There are, however, currently some cases in the sunrise phase which may involve an increased spend on legal fees for the Board over the next few years.
+There is, however, the need to be prepared for cases which may involve an increased spend on legal fees for the Board.
 The Board operates its budget on the principle of achieving a small profit each year to allow continued investment in Board activities and maintenance of the real value of its financial reserves for such cases.